itadr/Logistic_regression/README.md

 ![likelihood](./figures/eq4.png ) ,

-and log likelihood with L2 regularization _l_ is
+and log likelihood with L2 regularization is

 ![logl](./figures/eq5.png ) .